 The computer gen'd animation is as detailed as anything the other guys have done, though the under-wattage projector at our screening made things look murky.
 At least, I hope it was the projector.
 There is a cast of thousands (well, hundreds) as almost every fairytale you can think of gets a bit of air time, and all of it is done with humor and charm.

 The funny screenplay - penned by Ted Elliott, Terry Rossio, Roger S.H.
 Schulman and Joe Stillman - is based on William Steig kids' picture book, Shrek.
 The quartet of writers may or may not have been faithful to the book but they certainly have carved a niche that could turn into a franchise.
 Co-directors Andrew Adamson and Vicky Jenson muster their vocal artists, writers and technical crew to deliver a special film that is most definitely for kids of all ages.

 There are so many in-jokes and general mirth in "Shrek," you need to view it more than once for the full effect.
-I plan on seeing it again and give it an A.
+I plan on seeing it again.